 - Grease a round baking pan with cooking oil or coconut oil.

-- Pour the first part (violet) into the greased baking pan.
-Make sure that the mixture settles.
-Cover the baking pan with cheesecloth and steam for 12 to 16 minutes.
+- Now it's time to begin assembling the Sapin-Sapin.
+Start by placing the first part of the rice flour dough (violet) into the pan, ensuring it's evenly spread out.
+Cover the pan with cheesecloth and steam for 12 to 16 minutes.

-- Remove the baking pan and then pour in the white mixture.
-Use a spatula to spread it on top of the violet mixture.
-Squeeze the cheesecloth to remove any excess water.
-Put it back on the baking pan.
-Steam for another 12 to 16 minutes.
+- Next, remove the baking pan and pour the white mixture over the violet one.
+Use a spatula to spread it smoothly.
+Make sure you squeeze the cheesecloth of excess water and place it back on top of the pan.
+Return the pan to the steamer for another 12 to 16 minutes.